 In these strange times, one has time to reflect, ponder and wonder.
 Also to rethink and reset the ways of being and doing.
 There are multiple strands to my life and yet at their confluence is the whole.
 I feel now is the time to join the dots.
 Summer 2020; I am relocating back to Ireland.
 The journey is unknown.

 After spending 4 years in Spain then 7 in Morocco for most of the year, life threw me a curve ball and I knew it was time to relocate back to the Emerald Isle.
 Morocco gave me the opportunity to step back, reassess how I wanted to experience life and to challenge myself on many levels.
-I also had a desire to share my love for this country and its indigenous peoples which prompted me to set up Lets Go 2 Morocco.
-Over the years I built up an amazing team who take care of my clients.
-Attention to detail is not just for my artistic or foodie creations, it is also for my tour itineraries.
-My passion for nature is a driving force, my sense of place, of connectedness, of wonder and my boundless enthusiasm is infectious.
+Spending time immersed in the lifestyle and culture of the Amazigh indigenous people has been very enriching for me and has influenced some of my work.

 I am currently working on a body of work and will be looking to exhibit in the not too distant future.
 Look out for places showing my work.
 You may meet me at a market stall somewhere in West Cork; make sure and say hello!.